Columbus Ohio, USA Travel Guide

 Navigate interactions with people and daily practices with ease and respect in Columbus.

 Casual phrases like "Hi," "Hello," and "How are you?" are common.
-A handshake is typical when meeting someone for the first time or in more formal settings.
+A handshake is typical when meeting someone for the initial time or in more formal settings.
 Midwesterners are generally amiable and open to conversation.

 Tipping 15-20% for table service, taxi drivers, and other service industry workers is customary.
 In most full-service restaurants, wait to be seated by a host or hostess.